UltravioletAI/.github/profile/README.md

 Octave INC. has a beef with Stagnation. we are working tirelessly to ensure that as the population ccurbe of africa increases, the digital powers of the continent increase as well to reduce the number of third world nations digitally, aand reduce external dependance for technological support.

 <!-- How to Get Involved -->
-Be an Octavian today !
+Become an Octavian today !

 Join a community of tech talents who are solving complex problems in Africa to advance digitization and transform lives